How to complain to HM Revenue and Customs (HMRC) about the service you’ve received, and how your complaint will be dealt with.

 You can make your complaint to HMRC by phoning or writing to the person or office you have been dealing with.
 The phone number will be on any correspondence they have sent you.

 If you don’t have a phone number or address, you can phone the HMRC department your complaint relates to.
-The contact details are on the HMRC Contacts page.
+The contact details are on the Complain about HMRC page.

 When you contact HMRC please give them as much information as you can to help them understand and investigate your complaint, including: